bcgov/Mautic-Subscription-App/README.md

 For example, if there is a submitted workflow called `mautic-subscribe-build`, you must delete the workflow using the command `argo delete mautic-subscribe-build`

+Alternatively, you can delete all argo workflows using `argo delete --all`

 To build the subscription app in the tools namespace and deploy to the dev namespace, run the commands:
 `argo submit openshift/argo/mautic.subscribe.build.yaml -f openshift/argo/argo.workflow.param -p KEYCLOAK_URL=[keycloak-url] -p IMAGE_TAG=[image-tag]`